WPMedia/feed-components/blocks/rss-alexa-feature-block/README.md

 ## Custom Fields

+enclosure: defaults to mp3 type.

 channelTitle: defaults to global website name
 channelDescription: defaults to global website name + "News Feed"
-channelPath: defaults to /arc/outboundfeeds/rss/
 channelCopyright: defaults to Copyright YYYY global website name
 channelTTL: number of mins, defaults to 1
 channelCategory: optional
 channelLogo: Should be a url to their logo, optional

 itemTitle: jmespath for title mapping headlines.basic
-pubDate: date field defaults to display_date
 itemCategory: jmespath for category mapping headlines.basic
 includeContent: number of paragraphs to include 0-10, all

+pubDate: date field defaults to display_date

 ### Usage